tensorflow/tensorflow/tensorflow/lite/g3doc/guide/build_rpi.md

 ## Compile natively on Raspberry Pi

-Instruction has been tested on Raspberry Pi 3b, Raspbian GNU/Linux 9.1 (stretch), gcc version 6.3.0 20170516 (Raspbian 6.3.0-18+rpi1):
+Instruction has been tested on Raspberry Pi Zero, Raspbian GNU/Linux 10 (buster), gcc version 8.3.0 (Raspbian 8.3.0-6+rpi1):

 To natively compile TensorFlow Lite follow the steps: